 Many producers are seeking a low-latency technology for their streaming applications.
-In general, there are two primary technologies to choose from, HTTP Low Latency and WebRTC, as well as other WebSockets-based technologies like Wowza Streaming Cloud™ with Ultra Low Latency.
+In general, there are two primary technologies to choose from, HTTP Low Latency and WebRTC.
 This article will discuss considerations for choosing the right streaming server for the first solution, HTTP Low Latency streaming.

 What Is HTTP Low Latency?

 HTTP Low Latency describes technologies that use CMAF-formatted media to distribute streams to HLS and DASH players over HTTP.
 This includes Apple’s new Low-Latency HLS spec and low-latency CMAF for DASH.

 Though it’s technically feasible to deploy HTTP Low Latency streams without a server, using one adds significant flexibility.
 For example, Wowza Streaming Engine™ media server software will be able to deliver HTTP Low Latency streams as just another output format, so you can use your existing on-premise capture hardware and protocols like SRT to minimize latency and maintain signal quality.
 A server such as Wowza Streaming Engine can also help manage caching efficiency and allow you to scale low latency broadcasts for large audiences.

 If you’re using an existing streaming server or solutions provider for your live or VOD broadcasts, check whether that company provides an HTTP Low Latency solution.
 Using an existing provider will likely prove the most efficient and economical approach.
 If you decide to evaluate other providers, here’s a list of items to consider.